Mohammed Ibrahim Al Shaibani

-Mohammed Ibrahim Al Shaibani (Arabic: محمد إبراهيم الشيباني) is an Emirati government official who is currently the director general of the Dubai Ruler's Court, a government entity within the Emirate of Dubai.
+Mohammed Ibrahim Al Shaibani (محمد إبراهيم الشيباني) is an Emirati government official and investment executive.
+He served as director general of the Dubai Ruler's Court from 2008 until September 2026, when Abdulrahman Saleh Al Saleh was appointed acting director general in his place.

-He is the board member & managing director of the Investment Corporation of Dubai and the vice chairman of the Supreme Fiscal Committee of Dubai.
-He is a member of the Executive Council of Dubai, an entity that oversees and supports government bodies in the emirate.
+Al Shaibani is managing director and a board member of the Investment Corporation of Dubai (ICD), the principal investment arm of the Government of Dubai.
+He has also served as vice chairman of Dubai's Supreme Fiscal Committee and as a member of the Executive Council of Dubai.

-He is chairman of Dubai Islamic Bank (DIB) and sits on the boards of several state owned UAE enterprises, such as Dubai World and Dubai Aerospace Enterprise (DAE).
+Al Shaibani served as chairman of Dubai Islamic Bank (DIB) from 2008 until September 2026.
+DIB announced on 23 September 2026 that he had resigned as chairman and a member of its board, effective 20 September.
+He has also held positions on the boards of several government-related enterprises, including Dubai World and Dubai Aerospace Enterprise.

 Career

 Early life

 Al Shaibani has a Bachelor of Computer Science from a university in the United States.
 He started his career at Dubai Ports Authority and Jebel Ali Free Zone, where he worked for seven years.
 After that, he moved to Singapore where he spent four years as managing director of Al Khaleej Investments.